adidi24/Multi-View-Majority-Vote-Learning-Algorithms-Direct-Minimization-of-PAC-Bayesian-Bounds/README.md

 Run the cells in the following notebooks:
 - empirical-evaluation-jupyter.ipynb to reproduce the main experiments.
-- empirical-evaluation-dist.ipynb to reproduce the experiments used to compare distributions (before and after adding Gaussian noise to the data).
+- empirical-evaluation-dist.ipynb to reproduce the experiments that compare distributions (before and after adding Gaussian noise to the data).
 - plot.ipynb to reproduce all the plots in the paper.

 > All our results can also be found in .csv format under the results directory.
-> We will move the results later to DAGsHub storage.
+> We will move the results to DAGsHub storage later.

 ## Acknowledgements

-The `mvpb` package is slightly inspired from the implementation from <https://github.com/StephanLorenzen/MajorityVoteBounds.git>.
+The `mvpb` package is slightly inspired by the implementation from <https://github.com/StephanLorenzen/MajorityVoteBounds.git>.

-we also took the immplementation of the *Deep Neural Decision Forests(dNDF)* in PyTorch from <https://github.com/jingxil/Neural-Decision-Forests.git> with minor modifications.
+We also took the implementation of the *Deep Neural Decision Forests(dNDF)* in PyTorch from <https://github.com/jingxil/Neural-Decision-Forests.git> with minor modifications.

+The inverted-KL optimization code is adapted from <https://github.com/paulviallard/ECML21-PB-CBound>.